seastco/alert-beacon/README.md

 The hosted implementation is querying the United States Geological Survey (USGS) system every 3 minutes using AWS Lambda and EventBridge Scheduler.
 An earthquake takes 2-8 minutes to be processed and posted to the USGS system, so to account for this the script has a lookback period of 10 minutes.
 Given that the query happens every 3 minutes, this may result in a duplicate alert or two.

-If you'd like to host this yourself, the lambda package is available under lambda_package.zip, otherwise you can email me your phone number at seastco@proton.me.
+To subscribe, email me your phone number at seastco@proton.me.
+If you'd like to host this yourself, the lambda package is available under lambda_package.zip.

 ### [Magnitude scale](https://en.wikipedia.org/wiki/Moment_magnitude_scale)
 - 2.5 or less - Usually not felt, but can be recorded by seismograph.